An alternative approach on the singular metric on a vector bundle: Preliminary

-hence the conclusion. \end{proof} \end{lemma} The famous Griffiths' vanishing theorem says that \begin{proposition}[Griffiths' vanishing theorem, \cite{Gri69}] Let $Y$ be a compact K\"{a}hler manifold, and let $E$ be a Griffiths positive vector bundle over $Y$.
+The famous Griffiths' vanishing theorem says that \begin{proposition}[Griffiths' vanishing theorem, \cite{Gri69}] Let $Y$ be a projective manifold, and let $E$ be a strictly Griffiths positive vector bundle over $Y$.
 Then

-\end{proposition} This theorem can be seen as an application of Nakano's vanishing theorem \cite{Nak55} in view of Demailly and Skoda's work \cite{DSk79}. \begin{proof}[A quick proof of Proposition \ref{p21}] Since $E$ is positive in the sense of Griffiths, $E\otimes\det E$ is positive in the sense of Nakano by \cite{DSk79}.
+\end{proposition} This theorem can be seen as a consequence of Nakano's vanishing theorem \cite{Nak55} in view of Demailly and Skoda's work \cite{DSk79}.
+This observation directly leads to our generalisation, i.e. Theorem \ref{t4}. \begin{proof}[A quick proof of Proposition \ref{p21}] Since $E$ is positive in the sense of Griffiths, $E\otimes\det E$ is positive in the sense of Nakano by \cite{DSk79}.
 Therefore

 by Nakano's vanishing theorem. \end{proof}